apollographql/apollo/docs/source/platform/operation-registry.md

 ### Prerequisites

 * Apollo Server 2.2.x (or newer).
+  * Subscriptions should be disabled when using the operation registry.
+For more information, see the instructions below.
+Please contact the Apollo sales team if this support is necessary.
   * To get started with Apollo Server, visit [its documentation](/docs/apollo-server/).
 * A client application which utilizes `gql` tagged template literals for its operations or, alternatively, stores operations in `.graphql` files.
 * An Apollo Engine API key.